 Depending on the type of data and the required retention period, consideration needs to be made regarding the use of appropriate storage technology.

 Existing IT Investment

 Companies spend a huge amount of money in purchasing storage and servers.
 The investment in the solutions is growing year on year.
-Recent reports indicate that by 2025 we will be purchasing two to three times as much storage capacity as we are today, whether this is cloud storage or on-premise, the data management issues aren’t going away.
+Recent reports indicate that by 2025 we will be purchasing twice as much storage capacity as we are today.
+These systems are typically retained for 3-5 years and then replaced.